shekhargulati/java8-the-missing-tutorial/04-collectors.md

 ### Example 1: Grouping tasks by type

-Let's look the example shown below where we want to group all the tasks based on their `TaskType`.
-You can very easily perform this task by using the `groupingBy` Collector of the `Collectors` utility class as shown below.
+Let's look at the example shown below, where we want to group all the tasks based on their `TaskType`.
+You can very easily perform this task by using the `groupingBy` Collector of the `Collectors` utility class.
 You can make it more succinct by using method references and static imports.

 ```java
 import static java.util.stream.Collectors.groupingBy;